Jaclyn Victor: 2020–present

 In early 2021, Jaclyn released a collaboration song with Faizal Tahir, Tuju K-Clique and Siti Nordiana titled " #BaikSemula " for Covid-19 pandemic and made a special performance at Anugerah Juara Lagu.
 In August 2022, Jaclyn Victor released a new official single since 2015 titled "Perempuan".
 She also joined the season 9 of Gegar Vaganza and won the competition in November 2022.

-Jaclyn released another single in 2023 titled "Kembalilah" under her own label, Rag Doll Records.
+Jaclyn released another single in 2023 titled "Kembalilah" & it's her first under her own label, Rag Doll Records.
 Jaclyn Victor won "The Most Celebrated Singer" award at The Knights Award 2023.
-She also joined Gegar Vaganza All Star (GV Season 10) which is a reality music show that has 10 seasons and for the 10th, the participants are the victors from every season's winner.
+She also joined Gegar Vaganza All Star (GV Season 10) which is a reality music show that had 10 seasons and for the 10th, the participants are the winners or top 3 from the previous 9 seasons.
 It has a duration of total 12 weeks, Jaclyn joined the show as the winner of Gegar Vaganza Season 9.

 As of 11 December 2023, Jaclyn Victor was announced as the winner for Gegar Vaganza All Stars.
 This is Jaclyn's back to back wins at two seasons of Gegar Vaganza.
 In 2024, she continues releasing new singles under her own label which is "Kejutkan Aku" and "Sesal Tak Bermakna".
 Jaclyn did her first official solo concert in October 2024 at Kuala Lumpur celebrating 20 years of her career in the music industry since winning the Malaysian Idol.
 She also released an official english language song titled "B.D.T.", it is her first english single since "Remedy" which was released 10 years ago in 2014.
 At the end of 2024, Jaclyn Victor won the Lifestyle Asia 100 "Icon of the year" award.

-In January 2025, Jaclyn Victor released her long awaited 7th studio album titled "Glorius" which is her first album under her label "Rag Doll Records" & her first LP since 2013.
+In January 2025, Jaclyn Victor released her long awaited 7th studio album titled "Glorius" which is her first album under her own label "Rag Doll Records" & her first LP since 2013.
 The album release also is a celebration of her 20 years in the music industry.
-In May 2025, Jaclyn released the music video for "Racun" as a new single from her latest album "Glorius".
+In May 2025, Jaclyn released the music video for "Racun" as the final single from the same album.
+In June 2026, she released a new single titled "Setulusnya" with Siti Nordiana, this marks their second collaboration together.
+Jaclyn Victor joined the first Malaysian version of the chinese singing competition Singer titled Singer 2026 Malaysia & won the show in July 2026, this win extends her winning streak for 3 singing competitions this decade.